 GR Solo Push

 Concept The solo push version stacks a lot of Block Chance to get a bit of Blessed Shield damage and a lot of toughness from Justice Lantern.
 For that we have Hold Your Ground and Provoke Hit Me.
-We also use Convention of Elements and The Furnace for DPS boost and The Flavor of Time for juicy 60s Conduit Pylon.
+We also use Convention of Elements for DPS boost and Squirt's Necklace for double damage during the Shield Pylon.
 Finally, in the two free skill slots we have Laws of Valor Critical for damage and Condemn Vacuum to group the mobs.

 Gameplay Here you use the standard for many builds strategy of going through the rift and gathering mobs while Convention of Elements is off, and DPS-ing them down during the Fire part of the cycle.
 Keep in mind that with this build you want to stop and start attacking 3-4 seconds earlier to apply Pain Enhancer DoT and stack up your Akkhan's Leniency.